Lead(II,IV) oxide: Reactions

-With iron oxides and with elemental iron, lead(II,IV) oxide forms insoluble iron(II) and iron(III) plumbates, which is the basis of the anticorrosive properties of lead-based paints applied to iron objects.
+With iron oxides and with elemental iron, lead(II,IV) oxide forms insoluble iron(II) and iron(III) plumbates, which is the basis of the anti-corrosive properties of lead-based paints applied to iron objects.

 Use

 Red lead has been used as a pigment for primer paints for iron objects.
 Due to its toxicity, its use is being limited.
-It finds limited use in some amateur pyrotechnics as a delay charge and was used in the past in the manufacture of dragon's egg pyrotechnic stars.
+It finds limited use in some amateur pyrotechnics as a delay charge and was used in the past in the manufacture of the dragon's egg effect (crackling microstars or star cores).

 Red lead is used as a curing agent in some polychloroprene rubber compounds.
 It is used in place of magnesium oxide to provide better water resistance properties.

-Red lead was used for engineer's scraping, before being supplanted by engineer's blue.
-Although red lead still offers more accurate markings since it doesn't flow as readily as engineer's blue under pressure.
+Red lead was used for engineer's scraping, before being supplanted by engineer's blue, although red lead still offers more accurate markings since it does not flow as readily as engineer's blue under pressure.

 It is also used as an adulterating agent in turmeric powder.